-Laboratory unit
+6.2 Laboratory unit

-- Ventilation system: Every laboratory has an extensive autonomous ventilation system (the pneumatic ventilation system is not accessible for the users as it is located in the vertical duct (Steigzonenschacht).
+- Ventilation system: Every laboratory has an extensive autonomous ventilation system (this is not accessible for the users as it is located in the vertical duct).
 The pneumatic ventilation permanently regulates the ventilation balance in the laboratory.
 There is a light negative pressure in the standard laboratories at all times which means that all kinds of accidents stay in the laboratory area and do not spread further in the building.
 Laboratories with sensitive optic have a slight over-pressure, which minimises the dust emission.
-For this reason, the laboratory and balcony doors must not be left open for prolonged periods.
-The consequence would be a collapse of the entire pneumatic ventilation system and the spread of accidents all over the building.
-In case of an accident (including the emission of foul smells) the laboratory staff must be evacuated.
+The laboratory and balcony doors may not be left open.
+The consequence of open laboratory and balcony doors is that the ventilation system runs up to maximum power in order to find the negative pressure in the laboratory, which it cannot do in such a situation.
+This is also associated with a massive increase in energy consumption, or the destruction of cold (in summer) or heat energy (in winter).
 In case of an accident, it is strictly forbidden to open the laboratory and balcony doors for ventilation. - Dangerous chemicals or chemicals with emissions of foul smells: It is forbidden to carry out dangerous experiments or experiments with emissions of foul smells in the standard laboratories.
-For these purposes, special laboratories are available (e.g. the toxicology laboratory, the high pressure laboratory and the central distillation room). - o Panic locks: The locks in student and seminar rooms allow doors to be closed from the inside in the event of an amok situation, so that the offender cannot open them from the outside.
+For these purposes, special laboratories are available (e.g. the Tox Lab, the High Pressure Lab, the lsotope Labs, the Central Distillation Room, etc.). - Panic locks: The locks in student and seminar rooms allow doors to be closed from the inside in the event of an amok situation, so that the offender cannot open them from the outside.